-Professor Keith Lemmons is the faculty Undergraduate Advisor.
+Professor Scott Ney (Isney@unm.edu) is the faculty Undergraduate Advisor.
 He approves all undergraduate requests regarding curriculum, and is available for consultation.

-Contact Prof. Lemmons via email at klemmons@unm.edu to schedule an appointment.
+Contact Prof. Ney via email to schedule an appointment.

 3. Guidance by Area Faculty

 In addition, you should consult with the faculty in your area for guidance, but be aware that such consultation does NOT substitute for formal advisement with the Fine Arts Music Advisor.
 Area faculty include the following